 Jay: All right.
 Here are the new leads for Great Falls this week.
 Let’s open these up a little like gallery format, allows me to scroll faster.
 This one just came out yesterday, Challedon, really the pronounciation would be Calle don if someone spoke Spanish.
 But anyway, 699, I mean the median list price in Great Falls is probably 1.3 million dollars so this is one of those very low priced properties, the fourth quartile price bracket for Great Falls, Virginia.
 It’s a good opportunity to get into Langley high school district.
 Contemporary loft, it says “needs updating but shows well.”

 I’ve looked at some of the photos here.
 Let me them pop open for you.
 Excuse some of the paint colors but you got a pretty big kitchen.
+I am not exaggerating, as I used to work for one of the best painting companies, and I know how it works.
 It holds five bar stools, three levels.
 Let’s see if we can see the backyard, nice deck, Jacuzzi.
 I think it was on…what’s the acreage here?…oh, half an acre.
 So I must say this is definitely an opportunity for some family to get a respectable sized home, probably 3,000 square feet and get into the school district they’re looking for.